pennersr/django-allauth/docs/providers.rst

     https://developers.facebook.com/apps

 Development callback URL
-    Leave your App Domains empty and put in he section `Website with Facebook Login` put this as your Site URL: `http://localhost:8000`
+    Leave your App Domains empty and put in the section `Website with Facebook Login` put this as your Site URL: `http://localhost:8000`